 This beauty is a classic Sri Lankan star sapphire.
 Not only is it devoid of distracting inclusions, but the rays of this stone's star are well defined and have a strong reflection.
 Most star sapphires either lack a well saturated color, gem clarity or strength of rays.
 This stone ranks profoundly in the top end of all three categories.

 This month we mark the Feast of Saint Patrick with the emerald items below as well as a reminder for which the practicing faithful can be doubly grateful.
 In any year Lenten restrictions on food and drink are lifted on this feast day but, falling on a Friday, that day's vow of abstinence likewise is suspended.
 So crack open the Blue Curaçao and the amber ale (just kidding; that tints the quaff turquoise!), sharpen the carver, and don't forget the shamrock garnish.

 Marcial de Gomar Collection On the Block

-New York City-based auction house Guernsey's is poised for a sale of the Marcial de Gomar Emerald Collection next Saturday the 25th.
+New York City-based auction house Guernsey's is poised for a sale of the Marcial de Gomar Emerald Collection on April 25.
 The sale catalog below takes you through three baker's dozens of lots, featuring both rough and cut stones as well as set jewels, coins, a 22.5-carat conch pearl, and a "red emerald."